ess-dmsc/ad-kafka-interface/m-epics-ADKafka/ADKafka_README.md

     sudo iptables -F FORWARD

 ###Compiling and running the driver in a standard EPICS installation
-Note that **NO** support or help for compiling or running this application under a standard EPICS installation will be provided.
 The steps shown here worked on the development machine but has been tested nowhere else.

 1. Copy the `m-epics-ADKafka` directory to your `$(EPICS_MODULES_PATH)/areaDetector` directory.
 2. Modify the files `Makefile` and `start_epics` in the `m-epics-ADKafka/iocs/ADKafkaIOC/iocBoot/iocADKafka` directory to reflect the current platform.